overcyber/skill_HomeAssistant/README.md

 2. Add the following to your configuration.yaml file
   - api:
      - *your HomeassistantIP:port*/api/

 **Example:**
 - api:
   - http://192.168.4.1:8123/api/

 NOTE the /api/ not just /api

+while in there check if you have in your yaml
+  - default_config:

+if not, add

+  - :sun

 **In Alice:**